uniworld-io/developer-docs/docs/NFTToken.md

   <li>Step 1: Go to UniWallet website</li>
   <li>Step 2: Login to your wallet</li>
   <li>Step 3: Navigate to the Token Tool on the left panel and fill the token information</li>
-  <li>Step 4: Sumbit and input your wallet password.
+  <li>Step 4: Submit and input your wallet password.
 A txid will be returned if everything is OK  </li>
 </ul>

 ![Create URC-30 Token](../img/create_urc30_token.png)

 The following describes the token params in details

 - Token Name: The name of the token.
-The name must be unique, less than 32 human readable characters.
+The name must be unique, less than 32 human-readable characters.
-- Abbr: Abbreviation of the token, Abbr should less than 32 human readable characters
+- Abbr: Abbreviation of the token, Abbr should less than 32 human-readable characters
 - Total supply: Total supply is the supply at the token creation.
 It should be integer number with the range from 1 to 2^63 - 1
 - Max supply: The maximum supply of the token.
 It should be integer number with the range from 1 to 2^63 -1
 - Start time: Start time is the time that token can be used.
 Token can be issued for future uses. - Date and time are from UTC timezone.
 The default value is now (token can be used after creation)
 - End time: End time is the time that token cannot be used.
 The default value is 50 years and maximum value is 200 years (from now)
 - Url: the url to website or information of token creators.
 - Extra fee rate: The extra fee rate is the transaction fee calculated in percentage of transferred amount.
 For example, if the extra fee rate is 1%, when transferring  100 token X from user A to user B, there will be 100 token X transferred from A to B, 1 token X will be transferred to the token creator.
-Value range of extra fee is from 0 - 100
+Value range of extra fee is from 0 to 100
 - Fee: The transaction fee for transferring a token regardless of token amount.
 Please note that the token transaction fee of transferring a token will be transaction fee and extra fee.
 For example, if the fee is set to 2, the extra fee rate is set to 1%.
-The total transaction fee when transfering 100 token X will be 2 + 1% * 100 = 3 token X, total token subtracted  from source account will be 100 token X, token owner receives 3 token X fee, target account receives 97 token X.
+The total transaction fee when transferring 100 token X will be 2 + 1% * 100 = 3 token X, total token subtracted  from source account will be 100 token X, token owner receives 3 token X fee, target account receives 97 token X.
 - Lot: the minimum token amount to transfer in each transaction.
 It should be integer number with the range from 1 to 2^63 - 1
 - Conversion rate: The rate when users exchange UNW to token.
-This coversion rate is calculated by the number of token and number of UNW in Ginza unit.
+This conversion rate is calculated by the number of token and number of UNW in Ginza unit.
 Please note that 1 UNW = 10^6 Ginza.
 For example: The *Token quantity = 1* and *Ginza quantity = 1000* (1 token for 0.001 UNW).
 If calling the exchange API with 10 UNW, users will get 10/0.001 = 10000 token.
 - Fee pool: The initial fee pool for token.
 Minimum value is 10 UNW (enough for 37453 transactions at the moment) and everyone can always contribute a token fee pool later.
 - Description: the brief description of the token